Asbestos Types

 Products known to contain this asbestos type include cement, rubber, insulation and roofing.

-Anthophyllite asbestos fibers
+Anthophyllite asbestos

-Anthophyllite asbestos fibers
+Anthophyllite asbestos fibres

-Tremolite and Actinolite asbestos types
+Tremolite and Actinolite Asbestos Types

 Even rarer are the asbestos types Tremolite and actinolite.